aandrewuwu/pacsun-2021/README.md

 # Pacsun automated checkout using Node.JS

 In April 2021, Pacsun was rumored to launch the Fear Of God Essentials collection.
-Unfortunately because of Demandware changes, this code does not function properly.
+Unfortunately because of site changes in Q3 2022, this code does not function properly.

 # Download the dependencies